 The 1954 Topps Hank Aaron may get the credit as being his rookie card, but this food-issue release is from the same year.
 And it's much more affordable.
 The 1954 Johnston Cookies Hank Aaron is smaller than normal, measuring 2" x 3 7/8".
 The set, which made locally, only has Milwaukee Braves players.

 5. 1955 Topps Double Headers Hank Aaron #105 (w/ Ray Herbert #106)

 Issued in his second year, the 1955 Topps Double Headers Hank Aaron is a throwback of sorts to T201 Mecca Double Folders released more than 40 years earlier.
 The perforated card can be folded to create a second card of Ray Herbert.
 This is a tough card to find today and high-end professionally graded copies move very well on the secondary market.

 As great as it would be to own a Hank Aaron rookie card, it's simply not affordable to a lot of collectors.
-His second-year 1955 Topps card is still pricey but not nearly as high.
+His second-year card in 1955 Topps Baseball is still pricey but not nearly as high.
 But that's no slight against the card itself.
 While the main portrait is the same as the one used for his rookie, the horizontal design is a big change.

 2. 1999 Upper Deck A Piece of History 500 Club Autograph Hank Aaron #/44